fennel-ai/client/docs/pages/data-quality/lineage-validation.md

 ## Typing Mismatch

 Fennel matches data types across dependencies to detect invalid relationships.
-For instance, if a dataset is supposed to have a field of certain type but the pipeline that produces the dataset doesn't produce that field/type, the error will be caught during `sync` only without ever going into the runtime phase.
+For instance, if a dataset is supposed to have a field of certain type but the pipeline that produces the dataset doesn't produce that field/type, the error will be caught during `commit` only without ever going into the runtime phase.

 ## Circular Dependencies

-Fennel is also able to detect circular dependencies in dataflow during sync.
+Fennel is also able to detect circular dependencies in dataflow during `commit`.
 While these aren't that common in production, but when they do happen, can be very hard to debug.